SuperElastix/SimpleElastix/Documentation/Sphinx/ParameterMaps.rst

                              sitk.ReadImage('movingImage.nii'), \
                              'translation')

-Internally, SimpleElastix passes images along with a parameter map to elastix and invokes registration.
-The parameter map is returned by an internal call to :code:`sitk.GetDefaultParameterFile('translation')`.
+Internally, ElastixImageFilter uses a pre-configured parameter map to register images.
+The parameter map is obtained by an internal call to :code:`sitk.GetDefaultParameterFile('translation')`.
 This function provides parameter maps for rigid, affine, non-rigid and groupwise registration methods (in order of increasing complexity).

 .. tip::

-  SimpleElastix will register our images with a :code:`translation -> affine -> b-spline` multi-resolution approach by default.
+  ElastixImageFilter will register our images with a :code:`translation -> affine -> b-spline` multi-resolution approach by default.
 We simply leave out the call to :code:`SetParameterMap` to achieve this functionality.

   ::

     import SimpleITK as sitk

     # Functional interface
-    resultImage = sitk.Elastix(sitk.ReadImage('fixedImage.nii'), sitk.ReadImage('movingImage.nii')
+    resultImage = sitk.Elastix(sitk.ReadImage('fixedImage.nii'), sitk.ReadImage('movingImage.nii'))

     # Object oritented interface
-    SimpleElastix = sitk.SimpleElastix()
+    elastixImageFilter = sitk.ElastixImageFilter()
-    SimpleElastix.SetFixedImage(sitk.ReadImage('fixedImage.nii'))
+    elastixImageFilter.SetFixedImage(sitk.ReadImage('fixedImage.nii'))
-    SimpleElastix.SetMovingImage(sitk.ReadImage('movingImage.nii'))
+    elastixImageFilter.SetMovingImage(sitk.ReadImage('movingImage.nii'))
-    resultImage = SimpleElastix.Execute()
+    resultImage = elastixImageFilter.Execute()

-We can also retrieve this parameter map ourselves and reconfigure it before passing it back to SimpleElastix, allowing us to quickly optimize a registration method to a particular problem:
+We can also retrieve the parameter map ourselves and reconfigure it before passing it back to ElastixImageFilter, allowing us to quickly optimize a registration method for a particular problem:

 ::